oliveripkanam/mstr-advisor/README.md

   # MSTR/BTC Monitor

-  A simple, focused dashboard for watching Bitcoin and MicroStrategy side‑by‑side, plus a handful of useful reads at a glance.
-No fluff.
+  A simple, focused dashboard for watching Bitcoin and MicroStrategy side‑by‑side, plus a handful of useful reads at a glance!

   ## What you’ll see